-Following the Golden Globes last weekend, the internet’s post-ceremony commentary was all about mocking Tom Hiddleston and gushing over Meryl Streep.
+Following the Golden Globes last weekend, the internet’s post-ceremony commentary involved mocking Tom Hiddleston and gushing over Meryl Streep.

 - Victoria Review -“WHERE ARE MY DRAGONS?!!!”